sc2hool8win/gcd/README.md

     $ pwd
     /repo
     $ gcd hierC        #Unique DIR name.
-    $ gcd L            #It can be the first match of LevelC,Lev,or L.
+    $ gcd L            #Unique directory header character.For example,Leve,Lev,or L may be used.
     ```
     - In this way, you can move smartly without entering your PATH.